ProgrammingHero1/tourism-or-delivery-related-website/task_description.md

 1. Implement a complete update experience for the admin.
 It could be a modal or a new route to update every field of the order including the status.
 You can have multiple staus there.
 For example, pending, approved, delivered, shipped, rejected, etc.
 2. Try to use a better looking confirmation dialogue other than the browser's default confirm.
 3. On the `add a service` page, try to implement direct image upload from your computer.
 This image can be hosted on third part image hosting like imgbb or directly to mongodb
-4. Add some mouseover animation while taking the mouse on the services/items card
+4. Add some animation while applicable.
-5. Please Use icons whenever applicable and use fonts
+5. Please Use icons whenever applicable and use fonts (google fonts)
 6. Make the footer little more realistic
 7. Optimize your images
 8. Add something extra of your own.
 This will help you in the future.
 9. Most of the booking will have a date, you can use browsers default input type date or any external packages
+10. We encourage you to use axios.
+11. Also, if you want you can use mongoose.
+12. If possilbe, replace the default react favicon and give an icon for your website.

 ### Additional information: